swcarpentry/r-novice-gapminder/12-plyr.md

 ![Split apply combine](fig/splitapply.png)

 We want to *split* our data into groups, in this case continents, *apply* some calculations on that group, then optionally *combine* the results together afterwards.

 #### The `plyr` package

 For those of you who have used R before, you might be familiar with the `apply` family of functions.
-While R's built in functions do work, we're going to introduce you to another method for solving the "split-apply-combine" probelm.
+While R's built in functions do work, we're going to introduce you to another method for solving the "split-apply-combine" problem.
 The [plyr](http://had.co.nz/plyr/) package provides a set of functions that we find more user friendly for solving this problem.

 We installed this package in an earlier challenge.
 Let's load it now: